 Bill was a close friend for over 50 years and I have written this to celebrate Bill as a person.
 I am sure others will describe his professional achievements.

-I first met Bill at a branch delegates meeting of The Guild of Hospital Pharmacists.
-Although much more senior than I, he immediately made me feel welcome and introduced me to the rituals.
+I first met Bill at a branch delegates meeting of The Guild of Healthcare Pharmacists.
+Although much more senior than I was, he immediately made me feel welcome and introduced me to the rituals.
 I, in turn, was able to appreciate Bill’s skill in debate, his sharp mind and complete commitment to hospital pharmacy.